tjchamne/x7chat/README.txt

 	4. Visit /index.php in your web browser and follow the instructions.

 Upgrading from 3.2.X version of the software:
-	1. Upload the new files over top of the old ones, overwriting all files.
+	1. Upload the new files over top of the old ones EXCEPT for config.php, overwriting all files.
 	2. Visit /install/index.php in your web browser and follow the instructions.

 Upgrading from a 2.X or 1.X version of the software: